jessicaxafranski/learn_about_product/generativeAI_PM.md

-DRAFT GENERATIVE AI FOR PRODUCT MANAGERS - Course Linkedin
+# GENERATIVE AI FOR PRODUCT MANAGERS - Course LinkedIn

 All technological sectors are growing quickly.
 As a Product Manager, I often see posts on LinkedIn where people argue about the future of our profession and how AI might replace us.
 I don't completely disagree with these points, but people tend to forget that humanity adapts, and as IT professionals, we need to evolve with our environment.